With summer coming to an end in Lincoln, now is a good time to get a kick start on air conditioner maintenance.

 Clean the drain port using a small, round paintbrush.
 Hook up the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from AW Heating & Air Conditioning can make your unit more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your routine maintenance!
+Annual air conditioner maintenance from AW Heating & Air Conditioning can make your equipment more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to plan your annual tune-up!